TRIQS/triqs/doc/tour/tight_binding.rst

     :include-source:
     :scale: 70

-More information on the lattice tools implemeted in TRIQS can be :doc:`found here <../../reference/lattice_tools/lattice>`
+More information on the lattice tools implemeted in TRIQS can be :doc:`found here <../reference/lattice_tools/contents>`.

-FIXME -- broken link